bbatsov/emacsredux/_posts/2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter.md

 quite different results -- which is one more reason you might want the fine-grained control described in the next section.[^1]

+It's also worth noting that the feature names themselves are not standardized.
+There are many common ones you'll see across modes -- `comment`, `string`, `keyword`, `type`, `number`, `bracket`, `operator`, `definition`, `function`, `variable`, `constant`, `builtin` -- but individual modes often define features specific to their language.
+Clojure has `quote`, `deref`, and `tagged-literals`;
+OCaml might have `attribute`; a markup language mode might have `heading` or `link`.
+Different modes also vary in how granular they get: some expose a rich set of features that let you fine-tune almost every aspect of highlighting, while others are more spartan and stick to the basics.

+The bottom line is that you'll always have to check what your particular mode offers.
+The easiest way is `M-x describe-variable RET treesit-font-lock-feature-list` in a buffer using that mode -- it shows all features organized by level.
+You can also inspect the mode's source directly by looking at how it populates `treesit-font-lock-settings` (try `M-x find-library` to jump to the mode's source).

 For example, clojure-ts-mode defines:

 | Level | Features                                                    |